 The Pareto principle says that 80% of your business will come from 20% of your customers.
 It is easier to convince someone of your value when they have already used your services (if you have done a good job) than to try to convince total strangers to give you a try.

 When working with so many clients, it can be easy to forget to update your portfolio to show off your best work, but that will be exactly what prospective clients want to see.
 At your portfolio site, you should have all your contact information and links to your best examples of the work that you provide – such as articles, website design and so forth.
 Each item should have a title, and a hyperlink to that item so they can see all you have to offer.
 Put this URL on all your marketing material.

 One of the easiest ways to keep in touch with past, present and future clients is to maintain email marketing lists.
 A service like AWeber.com allows you to create up to 1000 lists in your account, so you should have no trouble being able to create three separate lists to nurture these different relationships.

 For past and current clients, you could send out a newsletter once a month with some valuable niche-related content and any new services you might have added to your business.
 Link to your portfolio.
 Treat them like they are special (which of course they are), and consider offering them discounts and coupons, or special service packages that bundle your offerings.
 For example, you might be a virtual assistant who specializes in WordPress.
 Consider offering niche-related content for their site as well as your uploading and scheduling work.

 For prospective customers, get them on your list first by offering them a useful free item related to your niche.
-It could be a checklist, cheat sheet or other item that shows you are something of an expert, and can help clients work smarter, not harder.
+It could be a checklist, cheat sheet or another item that shows you are something of an expert and can help clients work smarter, not harder.
 Then send them more details about the services you provide.